ndurumo254/aws_generativea1/README.md

 - what there business model is
 - Swhat they need to achieve with project

-## 2 selecting the right model
+## 2.selecting the right model
 -This is the first action for the  developer. they decide wether to use:
 - foundation model-> selecting from the available models like the open aiSS
 - custom llm->building model from scrach